 Provide a description of the positions supported with funds from this program.
 Indicate if any positions are newly funded under this program.
 Explain the supplementary nature of any new positions.
+Please include any teachers or parapros paid for using prior year (2020-2021) funds in your narrative and indicate how much prior year funding is being used for those positions.
 Required if staff positions are to be funded by federal funds.

-All Title I funded positions are supplemental and represent an addition in services that would otherwise be unavailable.
-A total of 23.5 FTEs, as well as non-FTE stipends/personnel costs, are funded via Title I as follows:
+All Title I-funded positions are supplemental and represent an addition in services that would otherwise be unavailable.
+A total of 21.9 FTEs, as well as non-FTE stipends/personnel costs, are funded via FFY21 Title I funds as follows: